ton-blockchain/ton-connect/requests-responses.md

 ```

 ConnectRequest description:
-- manifestUrl: link to the app's tonconnect-manifest.json
+- `manifestUrl`: link to the app's tonconnect-manifest.json
-- return: return strategy for deeplinks when user signs/declines the request.
+- `return`: return strategy for deeplinks when the user accepts or declines the request.
-  * 'back' means return to the app which initialized deeplink jump (e.g. browser, native app, ...),
+  * `'back'` means return to the app which initialized deeplink jump (e.g. browser, native app, ...),
-  * 'none' means no jumps after user action;
+  * `'none'` means no jumps after user action;
   * a URL: wallet will open this URL after completing the user's action.
 Note, that you shouldn't pass your app's URL if it is a webpage.
 This option should be used for native apps to work around possible OS-specific issues with `'back'` option.
-- items: data items to share with the app
+- `items`: data items to share with the app.
 Wallet responds with **ConnectEvent** message if the user approves the request.

 ```tsx